to the official Canadian Iris Society (CIS) website

 e-mail to the CIS Membership chairman: e-mail: email@example.com

 If you are a CIS member and for some reason did not receive your issue please contact us. (via e-mail is best.)
+If you move or change e-mail address please let us know so we can keep your CIS Newsletter coming to you!

 For information on becoming a member of the Canadian Iris Society (CIS)